 The traditional mousse, by definition, is a French chilled dessert made with a combination of whipped ingredients (i.e. egg whites, cream) and thickeners (i.e. gelatin, coconut butter from the chocolate, egg yolks), all of which produce an airy (almost spongy) melt-in-your-mouth silky texture.
-Without that, you would have a dense dessert similar to a rich thick creamy pudding.
-In other words, the air pockets are mainly what distinguish a mousse from a pudding.
+Without the whipped ingredients, you would have a dense dessert similar to a rich thick creamy pudding.
+In other words, the air pockets are mainly what distinguish a true mousse from a pudding.

-While this may seem like a small detail, it’s this overall effect that makes the dessert so unique and unto a world of its own.
-When producing these air pockets, you need to treat them with care to ensure they are permanently “sealed” into the dessert.
-Each bite should have this buoyant airy texture that never waivers even when stored.
-Because of the delicate process of producing and retaining the air pockets, mousse has always been considered a difficult and tricky dessert to make.
+While this may seem like a small detail, it’s this overall effect of introducing and sealing air into the dessert that makes it so unique and enticing.
+On top of that these air pockets are fragile and disappear quickly if not treated properly.
+Each bite of mousse should have the same buoyant airy texture that never waivers even when stored.
+Because of the delicate balancing act, mousse has always been considered a difficult dessert to make.
 Too much whipping or stirring and your air pockets are lost; too little whipping or stirring and you end up with a soggy mess.
-Quite a quandary, especially for a novice like me.

-I have a friend who was giving herself a 40th birthday party.
-She is crazy about boysenberries and lavender, and wanted me to create a special dessert with those two main ingredients in mind.
-I did some thinking and thought how lovely a berry mousse with lavender essence would be.
+My very dear friend was throwing her own 40th birthday party.
+Two of her biggest food loves are boysenberries and lavender, and asked if I could create a dessert for her with those two main ingredients in mind.
+Berries and lavender are a great marriage no doubt.
+But what to make with them?
+After some thought I decided on a berry mousse with lavender essence.
+Seemed simple enough.
 Little did I know what a project that would turn out to be.

 What made this recipe so difficult to perfect was balancing the fruit with the fats.
-Too much fruit and it was gel-like; too little fruit and it was too creamy.
-To get the right texture I started with whipped soaked cashews and blended with coconut butter and coconut water.
+Too much fruit and the mousse was gel-like; too little fruit and it was too creamy.
+To get the right texture I whipped soaked cashews with coconut butter and coconut water.
 This subbed for the milk and egg base (and produced lots of air bubbles).
-Then I blended in the fruit and at the end added the coconut oil.
-I also added a bit of fruit powder in to give the mousse a hit of sponginess.
-No compromises here.
+I then blended in the fruit and finally the coconut oil.
+I also added a bit of fruit powder to “dry” out the mousse even more.

-All during the blending process, I made sure the bubbles were intact.
+All during the blending process, I made sure the bubbles remained intact.
 I thought they would disappear at some point but they never did.
-Whew.
-By the time I was finished the mixture resembled a thick airy smoothie.
-I could literally hear the active bubbles as I poured the mixture into ramekins.
-The ramekins were then covered and stored in the frig to set.
-After about an hour I checked one of the ramekins and the mousse had begun to firm up.
-I could still see the air pockets on top.
+By the time I was finished the mixture in the blender resembled a thick airy smoothie.
+I could literally hear the bubbles as I poured the mixture into ramekins.
+The ramekins were covered and stored in the frig to set.
+After about an hour I checked one and the mousse had begun to firm up and I could still see the air pockets on top.
 So far so good.
-After another two hours I finally got up the nerve to take a taste.
-My mousse not only survived it had thrived.
+After another two hours I anxiously took a taste.
 It was in every way worthy of its moniker; silky, delicious, and smooth with that indescribable texture that defies dessert logic.
 Can’t even begin to tell you how ecstatic I was.
 Silly me.

 For my friend’s dessert, I wanted to up the presentation a bit so I reserved about a third of the newly blended mousse in a separate container.
 I then poured the rest into ramekins to set.
-Just before serving, I whisked the leftover mousse in the separate bowl until all the air bubbles were gone, basically turning it back into a thick creamy pudding.
+Just before serving, I whisked the leftover mousse inn a separate bowl until the air bubbles were gone, basically turning it back into a thick creamy pudding.
 This part was disturbingly easy.
 Shows just how fragile those air pockets really are.
-I then poured this pudding mixture over the mousse, creating a nice swirled double effect of mousse on the bottom and pudding on top.
-The finished photos are from that batch which is why you don’t see a lot air bubbles on top.
+I then poured this pudding mixture over the mousse, creating a nice swirled double effect dessert.
+The photos are from that batch which is why you don’t see a lot air bubbles on top.
 I then garnished with frozen berries and finely shredded coconut.
-It looked absolutely gorgeous and the aroma……. pure lavender berry bliss.
-I think berries make the most beautiful desserts.
-End of discussion.
+It looked absolutely gorgeous.
+I think berries make the most colorful desserts.
+And the aroma….just divine.

-My friend and her guests were beyond thrilled with their lavish mousse.
+My friend and her guests were beyond thrilled with their lavish home made mousse.
 Every bite was accounted for and disappointment set in once it was gone.
 I think every bowl was licked clean.
-When I reflected on this project, I realized how challenging and fulfilling it really was.
-It was a gift that came from a very good place; a labor of love for creating healthy food and for making my friend very happy.
+When I reflected on this project, I realized how challenging and fulfilling it had been.
+It was a gift that came from a very good place; a labor of love for creating healthy food and bringing some joy into my friend’s life.
 Most important, it made me realize what my friends mean to me.
 I think the entire experience made me a better person.